abattenhouse/ncov/docs/src/tutorial/custom-data.rst

 Prerequisites
 -------------

-1. :doc:`build-with-reference-data`.
+1. :doc:`example-data`.
 These instructions will set up the command line environment used in this section.

 Setup
 -----